 Our intention is that every pupil at St Thomas More RC College, irrespective of their background, starting points or challenges will achieve the very best outcomes in progress and attainment.
-Furthermore, we intend to ensure all pupils, especially disadvantaged pupils, have access to high quality teaching at all times and this is at the core of our curriculum, teaching and learning strategies and assessments.
+Furthermore, we intend to ensure all pupils, especially disadvantaged pupils, always have access to high quality teaching and this is at the core of our curriculum, teaching and learning strategies and assessments.
 High quality teaching and learning is at the heart of our approach, with a focus on the needs of our disadvantaged cohort.
 The attainment and progress of our non-disadvantaged students will be sustained and improved alongside their disadvantaged peers.
 There will be high expectations for all, with carefully scaffolded steps to open access to everyone.
-Our continuous professional development programme will support teachers and staff to ensure they have the capacity, knowledge and expertise to support disadvantaged pupils so they experience success across the curriculum by building knowledge and learning over time through high quality teaching.
+Our continuous professional development programme will support teachers and staff to ensure they have the capacity, knowledge and expertise to support disadvantaged pupils, so they experience success across the curriculum by building knowledge and learning over time through high quality teaching.

 All pupils, especially disadvantaged pupils, will experience curriculum equity and there is a culture of collective responsibility for disadvantaged pupils across the school.
-At all times, our disadvantaged pupils are at the forefront of what we do to raise standards, aspirations and attainment at KS3 & 4 and to instill the characteristics of an 'excellent learner' in every child.
-Also, to ensure disadvantaged pupils have the highest expectations and aspirations for themselves, irrespective of their background.
+At all times, our disadvantaged pupils are at the forefront of what we do to raise standards, aspirations and attainment at KS3 & 4.